This glossary lists (alphabetically) details of all Deliverable documents from the Project Checklist.

 It is focused on:

-Apart from standard Adobe Experience Manager (AEM) maintenance tasks, you need to define any other operational tasks that need to be executed for the ongoing maintenance of the solution.
+Apart from standard Adobe Experience Manager (AEM) maintenance tasks, you must define any other operational tasks that must be run for the ongoing maintenance of the solution.

 Ensure that your team is made up of staff with the appropriate training.
 For project teams the recommendation is to have all of the following: